yugabyte/yugabyte-db/docs/content/stable/explore/change-data-capture/using-yugabytedb-grpc-replication/debezium-connector-yugabytedb.md

 | 2.18.2 | 1.9.5.y.33.2 |
 | 2.20 | 1.9.5.y.220.2 |

-### Compatibility
+In addition, the connector supports the following:

-* Kafka Connect: The connector supports version 2.x and later.
+* Kafka Connect v2.x and later.
-* YugabyteDB: The connector supports version 2.14 and later.
+* YugabyteDB v2.14 and later.

 {{< note title="Note" >}}